We are reader supported. This post contains affiliate links. If you use these links to buy something we may earn a commission. Thanks.

 We’ll discuss what you need to know about Staghorn Fern care indoors so that it remains healthy and happy.
 Read on for more information!

-What Is Staghorn Fern?
+What Is a Staghorn Fern?

 Staghorn Ferns are a type of epiphytic fern that grows on the trunks or branches of trees.